wsiffer/Google-Bartender/README.md

 * Python 3+ (should already be installed on most Raspberry Pi)
 * [pip](https://www.raspberrypi.org/documentation/linux/software/python.md)
 * Docker - explained below
+* SSH connection - this is useful for updating the drinks while running the bartender "headless"
 ### Enable Docker
 Docker is a server control system that allows different software components to be installed in what are called "containers".
 You can read more about it [here](https://docs.docker.com/get-docker/)